-Click here (or use CTRL-O) to open a dialog where you can choose the directory and name of a project saved in the PBB format.
+Click here (or use the shortcut [Ctrl + O]) to open a dialog where you can choose the directory and name of a project saved in the PBB format.
 Older XML projects can be opened with the "Import Project" command.

 This opens a list with recently used projects.

-Click here (or use CTRL-S) to save the current project.
+Click here (or use the shortcut [Ctrl + S]) to save the current project.
 This also saves the project for all Multi-Users.